PavcaHyx/my-path-to-IT/README.md

 ---
 **Programming tasks in my current job**
-* Slack application that sends message to Customer Success Manager when a new user assigned into company in his/her portfolio.
+* Slack application that sends message to Customer Success Manager(CSM) when a new user assigned into company in his/her portfolio.
 (Needed to use: Metabase and Slack API)
 * Program that each day checks closed Intercom's conversations and collects required information from each conversation.
 Data are then saved into Google Sheet.
 (Intercom API, Google API)
+* Program that checks current spent from client's ads and sends notification to CSM in case when the spent is at 80% of specific limit.
+(Metabase, Slack API)
 * Helper page - web application that displays data of Google Ads acount.
 (Flask, Bootsrap, Google Ads API)